17. DPDK Test Suite

 func: true # enable functional testing

-skip_smoke_tests: false # optional
+skip_smoke_tests: true # optional

 test_suites: # the following test suites will be run in their entirety